AdarshKumar712/MathsDep_Website/README.md

 <br>
 **Note: Password you can find out using the decrypt web application.

+### Contribution
+Those who want to contribute in this project, go through CONTRIBUTION_KWOC.md

 # Other details
 This repository make use of the boootstrap templates.
 With the help oh Php,html,javascript, it tries to create a userfriendly interface between client(faculty/student) and the database.